-During the time I’ve spent BDC Training for dealers, most that believe they have a team of BDC agents dedicated to answering the phones and sending emails.
+During the time I’ve spent BDC Training for dealers, most that believe they have a team of BDC agents dedicated to answering the phones, appointment setting, and sending emails.
 Well someone would have to do that no matter what, so in this instance, you only have a Business Communication Center.
 You’ve created one place where the basic back-and-forth with customers is handled.

 The Merriam-Webster definition of Communication is “a process in which information is exchanged between two individuals”.

 A BDC must do more.
 They must develop business… on their own… on behalf of the dealership… by being proactive… with sales AND service customers.
+(Don’t forget about those service department opportunities!)
 A Business Development Center creates their own opportunities while a Business Communication Center simply handles the normal dealership interaction that others within the store can handle themselves.

 At the same time, I feel it is the salesperson’s responsibility to ask for referrals.
 Provided the salesperson has built the rapport they should have with their sold customer, it is easier to extract referrals if the customer trusts the person they are talking to rather than someone they haven’t met.

 You should be actively marketing to your database through both phone calls and email communication.
 There is no better way to do this than having your team handle upcoming loan and lease expiration calls.
 Calls to lease and loan ending clients of the dealership were very prevalent several years ago, but I think they have gone away over time.

 And that is unfortunate.
 There is no better client to earn than a loyal one you are keeping.
 Make sure that you have a team and process in place to make calls to these valuable customers.